james hardie siding

 • Higher upfront cost

-• More durable than real wood
+• More durable and weather-resistant than real wood

-• Lightweight and easy to install
+• Lightweight material that is easy to handle and install

-• More affordable than cedar or oak
+• More budget-friendly than natural cedar or oak siding

-• Requires sealing and periodic maintenance
+• Needs sealing and occasional maintenance to stay protected

-Natural Wood Siding — Timeless Beauty, High Maintenance
+Natural Wood Siding

 • Beautiful, natural appearance